- Sign In

 Each Reading and Listening test item has an associated level.
 Because the Reading and Listening sections are computer-adaptive, the test taker experiences questions at various levels.
 The algorithm used to determine the test taker’s scores for Reading and Listening looks at the number of questions that were answered correctly at each test item level.

-The chart on the next page shows topics typically associated with the Benchmark Levels for Reading and Listening test items.
+The chart below shows topics typically associated with the Benchmark Levels for Reading and Listening test items.
 It also shows the Reading and Listening characteristics associated with the levels.

-Keep in mind that topic is not the only criteria for determining the level for Avant STAMP 4Se test items.
+Keep in mind that topic is not the only criteria for determining the level for STAMP 4S test items.
 A Novice-level test taker is likely to know learned phrases and basic vocabulary about topics that may be listed under Intermediate or Advanced.

-Scoring for the Avant STAMP 4Se Writing and Speaking responses is done using the following three-step process and associated rubric.
+Scoring for the Avant STAMP for Hebrew Writing and Speaking responses is done using the following three-step process and associated rubric.

 Overall evaluation of the response to assess for Ratability — is the response on topic and appropriate for the given prompt/ task?
 If the response is off topic, contains any profanity or includes any menacing or threatening language, the response will be treated as unresponsive or non-ratable and the test taker will receive a “0” score for that task.